 In 1996 I was a visiting scholar with Centre national d'études des télécommunications (CNET), France-Telecom labs, Bangneux, France, where I studied the amphoteric carbon doping of InGaAsP layers matched to InP.

 Since 1998 I have been with the IBM T.J.
 Watson Research Center in Yorktown Heights, NY where I had worked on topics such as self-aligned double-gate MOSFETs, silicide for thin SOI, compliant substrates, strained-silicon-on-silicon and mixed orientation substrates.
 Together with my IBM team we pioneered the study of silicon nanowires for CMOS technology at IBM.
 My research has also expanded to the study of phase change materials for non-volatile memory.
-My current research focus is on advancing contacts technology for III-V semiconductor devices.
+Together with Samsung researchers my team advanced contacts technology for III-V semiconductor devices on silicon substrates.
+My current research focus is to study devices that can be used for implementing in-memory computation and the acceleration of AI hardware.